Photo: Tom Scalisi

 Q. How long does it take for a hard hat light to recharge?

-Most rechargeable hard hat lights take between two to eight hours to recharge.
+Most rechargeable hard hat lights take between 2 and 8 hours to recharge.

 Q. How do I care for and clean my hard hat light?